-What to do if there is an Active Shooter on campus:
+What to do if there is an active shooter on campus:

 The following guidelines are being provided regarding how to respond if there is an active shooter/armed intruder on campus.
 Be aware no one can predict what actions are most appropriate for every situation that might occur.
-Campus personnel could learn of such an incident in several ways, including hearing gunshots, being notified through the college's emergency announcement system or being told by another member of the campus community.
+Campus personnel could learn of such an incident in several ways, including hearing gunshots, being notified through the College's emergency announcement system, or being told by another member of the campus community.
 If you hear a sound that could be gunshots, assume they are gunshots.

-• If you know the location of the intruder, quickly move away from the danger and encourage those around you to also do so.
-Be aware that if you move from indoors out into the open, you could be exposing yourself to the intruder.
+- If you know the location of the intruder, quickly move away from the danger and encourage those around you to do the same.
+Be aware, that if you move from indoors out into the open, you could be exposing yourself to the intruder.
 Also be aware that there could be more than one intruder.
 If you decide to move away, do so as quickly as possible until you are certain you are out of danger.
-Remain in a safe place until assistance arrives.

-Your ability to move quickly and your perception of how close the intruder is will help you determine if it is safer for you Run, Hide, or Fight.
+Remain in a safe place with doors locked and blinds drawn until assistance arrives. - Your ability to move quickly and your perception of how close the intruder is will help you determine if it is safer for you to run, hide, or fight.